 General information on health plans and benefits is available from the U.S. Department of Labor.

 Sources of Information on Insurers

-Your state insurance department may be able to help you determine which insurance companies cover specific complementary health approaches.
-Contact information for state and local consumer agencies, including insurance regulators.
+Your state insurance department may be able to help you determine which insurance companies cover specific complementary or integrative health approaches.
+USA.gov provides contact information for state and local consumer agencies, including insurance regulators.

-If you are planning to use a complementary approach provided by a practitioner, it is important to understand about payment.
-Here are some questions to ask the practitioner:
+If you’re planning to see a complementary or integrative practitioner, it’s important to understand about payment.
+Here are some questions to ask:

 - Costs: What does the first appointment cost?
 What do followup appointments cost?
+Is there a sliding scale based on income?
 How many appointments am I likely to need?
-Are there any additional costs (e.g., tests, equipment, supplements)?
+Are there other costs (e.g., tests, equipment, supplements)?

 - Insurance: Do you accept my insurance plan?
 What has been your experience with my plan’s coverage for people with my condition?
 Do I file the claims, or do you take care of that?

 Two kinds of tax-exempt accounts help people save money for health expenses and may help you cover the costs of some complementary health approaches.
 The flexible spending arrangement is a benefit offered by some employers; it allows you to set aside pretax dollars (generally, each pay period) for health-related expenses.
 The health savings account is for people who participate in high-deductible health plans; you, not an employer, establish this kind of account.
 For more information, see Internal Revenue Service (IRS) Publication 969, Health Savings Accounts and Other Tax-Favored Health Plans (2.1MB PDF).